 "The world I see is a balance of marks and hues.
 Sometimes a blur of colour is just enough to capture something, other times I need to work away in layers of patterns so the details of the image emerge."

-"As artists we have the ability to communicate and document that change.
-This puts us in the unique position to offer translation and project restorative solutions and ideas.
+"As artists, we have the ability to communicate and document that change.
+This puts us in a unique position to offer translation and project restorative solutions and ideas.
 Overall, visual communication drives my work, whether that is to capture a moment or help explain or to instigate action."